- 📖 Geeky Medics OSCE Book

 - the pancreas functions as both an exocrine and an endocrine gland

-- exocrine glands produce secretions which are excreted via ducts onto a body surface, such as the skin or GI tract – other examples include the salivary glands, breasts, lacrimal glands, and sebaceous and sweat glands in the skin
+- exocrine glands produce secretions which are excreted via ducts onto a body surface, such as the skin or gastrointestinal (GI) tract – other examples include the salivary glands, breasts, lacrimal glands, and sebaceous and sweat glands in the skin

 - endocrine glands produce hormones which are released into the bloodstream and travel in the circulation to distant target organs and tissues – other examples include the thyroid and parathyroid glands, adrenals, pituitary gland and pineal gland